Hindustani-speaking world

-The Hindustani-speaking world, encompasses the regions where the Hindustani continuum is spoken.
-This includes countries and territories where in its various forms (including Standard Hindi and Standard Urdu), serves as an official, administrative, cultural, or widely spoken language.
+The Hindustani-speaking world encompasses the regions where the Hindustani continuum is spoken.
+This includes countries and territories where in its various forms (including Standard Hindi and Standard Urdu), it serves as an official, administrative, cultural, or widely spoken language.

 Background

-Amir Khusrau, one of the earliest writers in the Urdu Language.
+Amir Khusrau, one of the earliest writers in the Hindavi language.

 The Hindustani language emerged as a result of the historical interactions between various linguistic and cultural groups in the Indian subcontinent.
 It developed during the medieval period, influenced by the languages of the Indo-Aryan family, Iranian, Arabic, and Turkic languages, particularly during the Mughal Empire.
 The language has two standardized forms: Hindi, which is written in the Devanagari script, and Urdu, which is written in the Perso-Arabic script.
 Both forms share a significant amount of vocabulary and grammar, making them mutually intelligible.

 Before 1947, the British Raj officially recognized Hindustani (which was equated with Urdu).
 In the post-independence era, however, the term Hindustani has gone out of use and is accorded no official status by either the Indian or Pakistani governments.
 Rather, the language is officially recognized by its two main standardized registers, Hindi and Urdu.

 This idea of the Hindustani language as "unifying language" or "fusion language" that would be "above" communal and religious differences throughout the subcontinent was supported by Mahatma Gandhi, since it was not perceived to be a part of the Hindu community or the Muslim community like in the case of Hindi and Urdu respectively, and was also perceived to be a simpler language for people to learn.
 The translation from Urdu into Hindi (or the reverse) is mostly done by simply transliterating from both scripts or translation which is typically necessary for religious and literary texts.